 The filter feature allows prospective med school students to personalize their search results.
 The database lets users find schools based on a number of factors, including location, public/private designation, class size, and degrees available.
 Additionally, students can find schools based on median MCAT and GPA scores, campus type, and even class size.

-Once users understand how the homepage works, they can access the following information for different institutions:
+Once users understand how the homepage works, they can access the following information for each institution:

-Admissions: Another key aspect of the school profile, the admissions section provides detailed information about application requirements, including medical school prerequisites, MCAT scores, extracurriculars, and letters of recommendation.
+- School-Specific Admissions Requirements: Another key aspect of the school profile, the admissions section provides detailed information about application requirements, including medical school prerequisites, MCAT scores, what extracurriculars accepted students have, and letters of recommendation requirements.

-Additionally, the admissions section will offer details on the interview process, including whether they’re conducted in person or virtually, and relay important application dates and deadlines.
+- Interview Information: Additionally, the admissions section will offer details on the medical school interview process and whether interviews are MMI, traditional, virtual or in person, including whether they’re conducted in person or virtually, and relay important application dates and deadlines.

 It’s worth noting that many schools provide data on their applicants.
 For example, they might share how many students applied in a given year versus how many were granted interviews.
 Schools may also opt to share details on the average GPA, MCAT, and extracurricular activities of their first-year students.
 In some cases, schools will relay information about their waitlist process, including the number of students put on the list in the previous application cycle.